 The most obvious way to define your travel style is your preferences – how you like to spend your time and money.

-So, what types of experiences do you prefer to spend your limited time and money on?
-Again, the destination and purpose of your trip will definitely clarify this more, but by default, you’ll have some preferences.
+What types of experiences do you prefer to spend your limited time and money on?
+Again, the destination and purpose of your trip will definitely clarify this more.
+But by default, you’ll have some preferences.

 - What are you willing to spend more money on?
 What are you NOT?
 For example, a nicer hotel in a nicer location.
 Cabs instead of public transit.
 Nice meals.
 Better tickets to your priority activities.